British Columbia’s Highway 20 is the one on the map in grey that’s described in the atlas as Other paved road; Unpaved Road.

-- Head for Charlotte Lake, just 20 kilometers off the highway and relax for a few days at the Atnarko Retreat.
+- Head for Charlotte Lake, just 20 kilometres off the highway and relax for a few days at the Atnarko Retreat.
 Read, bird-watch, fish, kayak and swim or do nothing at all.

 - Drive Highway 20 all the way down to Bella Coola.
 That would include the eleven kilometers of steep, winding, dirt road with serious drop offs.